jezzlucena/caderno/docs/SECURITY_AUDIT_ROADMAP.md

 # Security Audit Roadmap

-Project Caderno is committed to transparency and security.
+Caderno is committed to transparency and security.
 This document outlines our roadmap toward a comprehensive third-party security audit by a recognized firm such as Trail of Bits, Cure53, NCC Group, or Least Authority.

 ## Why a Security Audit?

-Project Caderno serves journalists, whistleblowers, activists, and survivors who face real threats.
+Caderno serves journalists, whistleblowers, activists, and survivors who face real threats.
 Our users trust us with their most sensitive thoughts and evidence.
 A formal third-party audit:

 - Independently verifies our cryptographic implementations
 - Identifies vulnerabilities we may have missed